 - Consult with your state and local authorities to ensure that your disposal plan is in compliance with all appropriate regulations. - Disposal facilities will be required to have an EPA permit to dispose of pesticides, pesticide contaminated rinse water, or pesticide treated seed.
-Whether a facility has the proper permits to dispose of a "particular pesticide" can only be determined by directly contacting the specific facility. - High Temperature Incineration by a Waste Management Facility - These facilities are in the disposal business but confirmation of the proper permits is still needed. - Alternative Fuel Source for Power Plants or Cement Kilns - There are a variety of power plants that utilize alternative fuels.
-This list of power plants utilizing biomass, municipal solid waste, or non-fossil waste as an alternative fuel is extracted from the EPA National Electric Energy Data System (NEEDS) v3.02 ARRA, available here, Cement kilns can be located here. - Alternative Fuel Source for Ethanol Plants - Properly permitted ethanol plants can use treated seed as an alternate power source. - A very limited number of ethanol plants have permits to ferment treated seed but the distiller's grain cannot enter the food or feed channels. - Disposal in an Approved Municipal Landfill - Disposal in approved municipal landfills is permitted in some states depending the specific products used to treat the seed. - Determine if the treated seed, and the resultant seed dust, are federally classified as hazardous wastes under Federal Regulation Title 40--Protection of Environment, Chapter I- Environmental Protection Agency, Subchapter I-Solid Wastes, Part 261 Identification and listing of Hazardous Waste (40 CFR.261).
+Whether a facility has the proper permits to dispose of a "particular pesticide" can only be determined by directly contacting the specific facility. - High Temperature Incineration by a Waste Management Facility - These facilities are in the disposal business but confirmation of the proper permits is still needed. - Alternative Fuel Source for Power Plants or Cement Kilns - There are a variety of power plants that utilize alternative fuels, such as biomass, municipal solid waste, or non-fossil waste. - Alternative Fuel Source for Ethanol Plants - Properly permitted ethanol plants can use treated seed as an alternate power source. - A very limited number of ethanol plants have permits to ferment treated seed but the distiller's grain cannot enter the food or feed channels. - Disposal in an Approved Municipal Landfill - Disposal in approved municipal landfills is permitted in some states depending the specific products used to treat the seed. - Determine if the treated seed, and the resultant seed dust, are federally classified as hazardous wastes under Federal Regulation Title 40--Protection of Environment, Chapter I- Environmental Protection Agency, Subchapter I-Solid Wastes, Part 261 Identification and listing of Hazardous Waste (40 CFR.261).
 Note that some states may have more stringent regulations than others.
 In addition, treated seed, and resultant seed dust, are subject to solid waste regulations at the state and local levels.
 Always check state and local regulations prior to disposing of treated seed or dust. - The contacts for both solid and hazardous waste disposal in each state can be found here.